dvrpc/crash-db/README.md

 #### Data issues

 Misc:
+  - Backslashes found in various files.
+These break Postgres's COPY.
+They are escaped (with another backslash) via src/utils/nj_pre_process_files.sh.
-  - literal carriage return (break to next line) in various files, which need to be replaced with a space.
-These are, so far, always after any text in the charges columns.
+  - Literal carriage returns (break to next line) were found in various files.
+These break the line specification.
+They are replaced with a space via src/utils/nj_pre_process_files.sh.
-    - Burlington 2022 Drivers, line 108
-    - Burlington 2021 Drivers, 676, 5674, 6633, 12669, 17095
-    - Camden 2021 Drivers, 17689
-    - Gloucseter 2021 Drivers, 2107, 2167, 2277, 2329 (two of them), 2926, 6575, 12686
-  - In the Camden and Mercer 2022 Vehicles tables, blackslashes (in the vehicle description field) interrupted parsing.
-They were replaced with spaces.
   - police_station field in crash table seems to often just be the same as dept_case_number, other times it's text
   - In the Drivers and Pedestrians tables, DOB is an empty field, having 0 characters.
 This makes all of the subsequent from/to/length values incorrect in the corresponding table layout pdf.
 These fields were removed from our version of the table.